mmchl/Coursera-Machine-Learning/week-3/README.md

 0.267879109649<br>
 test data R-square<br>
 0.224502789509</p>
 <p>Data were randomly split into a training set that included 70% of the observations (N=4112) and a test set that included 30% of the observations (N=1763).
-Of the 21 predictor variables, 19 were retained in the selected model.</p>
+The least angle regression algorithm with k=10 fold cross validation was used to estimate the lasso regression model in the training set, and the model was validated using the test set. </p><p>Of the 21 predictor variables, 19 were retained in the selected model.</p>